shamiguel/personal-portfolio/README.md

 # PersonalPortfolio

-This is a lightweight personal portfolio template that will allow you to have a customized portfolio up with minimal overhead.
-This portfolio template utilizes GithubPages with Github Actions.
+## Project Overview:
+This is a very lightweight version of my 2nd Language Learning project.
+Instead of focusing on live edits with authentication, I took inspiration from this other existing customizable portfolio template, https://github.com/saadpasta/developerFolio, which only requires a user to input their information via a JSON file.
+Therefore, this project will primarily be a frontend endeavor and focus on aesthetics, accessibility, and user-friendliness.

 # Instructions
 1. If you do not currently have one, sign up for a Github account.